eunkoo/piccolo/db/README.md

-# How to generate Docker images and run it
+# How to make database container and run it

  create database based on mysql:5.7 using Dockerfile